Gestational Diabetes and Pregnancy

 Diabetes is a condition that causes high levels of glucose (sugar) in the bloodstream.
 Your body uses glucose from food for energy.
 This energy is supplied to the body when insulin, a hormone, changes the glucose into energy.
 When your body does not make enough insulin, or your body doesn’t use the insulin properly, the glucose levels in the bloodstream become too high, resulting in a condition called hyperglycemia.

 For most women diagnosed with gestational diabetes, it goes away after the baby is born.
-You should have a repeat glucose tolerance test 6 to 12 weeks after your baby is born to make sure that your glucose levels have returned to normal.
+You should have another glucose tolerance test 6 to 12 weeks after your baby is born to make sure that your glucose levels have returned to normal.
 Over half of women who had gestational diabetes will develop diabetes within 20 years.
 Based on this risk, the American College of Obstetricians and Gynecologists (ACOG) recommends that women who were diagnosed with gestational diabetes be tested every three years for diabetes.1

 Testing for, and diagnosis of, gestational diabetes